cloudfoundry/korifi/README.md

   -days 365
 ```

-Create a TLS secret called `cf-k8s-workloads-ingress-cert` using the self-signed
+Create a TLS secret called `korifi-workloads-ingress-cert` using the self-signed
 certificate generated above, or from your own existing certificate:
 ```
 kubectl create secret tls \
-  cf-k8s-workloads-ingress-cert \
+  korifi-workloads-ingress-cert \
   --cert=./tls.crt --key=./tls.key \
-  -n cf-k8s-controllers-system
+  -n korifi-controllers-system
 ```

 **NOTE**: If you choose to generate a self-signed certificate, you will need to